3,515 views

 Trekking is probably the best way to connect with the basic elements of nature and with your inner self.
 For me, it has always been my source of solace and Zen.
 The Himalayan mountains beckon me ever so often and I almost always give in.
 This time, my trekking buddies suggested a trek to “The Valley of Flowers Uttarakhand” and I joined them in a heartbeat.
 This breathtakingly beautiful bouquet of nature is an Indian National Park and a UNESCO World Heritage Site.

 My rendezvous with the Himalayas began 15 years ago and I have done several treks here like the Hampta Pass Trek.
 Every time I head to the Himalayas, reaching the base camp takes a day or so.
-From Rajkot, I took a flight to Delhi.
+I live in Rajkot, Gujarat.
+There are several ways to reach the Valley of Flowers.
+I had the option of flying from Ahmedabad or Rajkot to Delhi, with Ahmedabad offering more flights.
+However, I preferred to fly from Rajkot in order to save time on the journey.
 From Delhi, there are several ways to reach the base camp in Rishikesh; flight, bus or cab.
 I took a 6-hour bus ride from Delhi and reached Sindhi Dharamshala in Rishikesh.
-As usual, we had our meeting & greeting session over a hearty breakfast the next morning followed by a brief of the itinerary for the Valley of Flowers trek.
+As usual, we had our meeting & greeting session over a hearty breakfast the next morning followed by a brief discussion on the itinerary for the Valley of Flowers trek.
 We left our luggage in lockers after packing our bags with the basic necessities needed for the trek.

 Here I am in my zone and ready for the new experience